An alliance for the alleviation of suffering in the world

 So there are many areas of activity that deal with suffering in relation to something else, to the State, or God, or health, or welfare, or wealth, or justice, etc. In practice, however, no discipline deals with suffering per se as its primary focus.
 Consequently, suffering in the contemporary world is still essentially out of control, despite a pervasive concern over its existence across the millennia.
 This lack may be explained by the impossibility until now of tackling suffering within an overall framework that is specifically dedicated to study and action about it.

-proposed that is in one sense obvious, namely to develop,
+So here an idea is proposed that is in one sense obvious,

 of investigation, an additional and quite different approach to the world and

 its problems - a new discipline dealing with suffering itself and with all that